AI News

 Communities on the Frontline

 The same dynamic has been seen in energy debates.
 Just as wind farms and solar plants have raised questions about land use, water-hungry AI operations demand public engagement and fair distribution of costs and benefits.
-Civil society groups are increasingly calling for binding environmental impact assessments before construction, not after.
+Civil society groups are increasingly calling for binding environmental impact assessments before construction begins, not after.

 Policy Gaps and Future Pathways

 Governments are beginning to pay attention, but regulation lags behind.
-Some regions have introduced disclosure rules, but these remain patchy and inconsistent.
+Some regions have introduced disclosure rules, though these remain patchy and inconsistent.
 A global standard for water reporting in AI and cloud infrastructure does not yet exist.
 As a result, companies can trumpet carbon neutrality while quietly expanding water withdrawals that go largely unmeasured.

 Toward Sustainable Intelligence